mui/material-ui/docs/pages/blog/introducing-connect.md

 ## Theme customization

-Connect works from the [Design Kit's v5.16.0](https://github.com/mui/mui-design-kits/releases/tag/v5.16.0) up because that was when it started to support Figma's local variables.
+Connect works from the [Design Kit's v5.16.0](https://github.com/mui/mui-design-kits/releases/tag/v5.16.0) up as that was when it started to support Figma's local variables.
 This feature has significantly matured the use of design tokens, which is something Material UI has been doing for a while with all of [its theming features](/material-ui/customization/theming/).

 That means you can use Connect to generate code for any customized local variable and style included in the Design Kit.